denisuzhva/CNN_for_centrality_classification_SCRIPTS/README.md

 ### TF version

-The scripts were run with tensorflow 1.9 and are not optimized for tf 2.x
+The scripts were tuned for tensorflow 1.9 and are not optimized for tf 2.x

 ### Dependencies